Ibrahem-Ahmed/Getting-and-Cleaning-data-Project/Codebook.md

 ## 1.Overview
 This Codebook conatains information about R script and submitted tidy data and how to excute this code to get to the tidy data

-## 2.Script.R
+## 2.run_analysis.R
-The Script.R is running successfully under R version 3.3.2 using R studio V.0.99.903 under windows 10.
+The run_analysis.R is running successfully under R version 3.3.2 using R studio V.0.99.903 under windows 10.

 2.1 Used libraries (they will be loaded by default)
 * library(base)